-- Located at the Williston Northampton School in Easthampton, Massachusetts
+- Summer Adventure is located at the Williston Northampton School in Easthampton, Massachusetts.

-Check out our photo gallery of this year's Summer Adventure!
+Check out our photo gallery of last year's Summer Adventure!

 This camp must comply with regulations by the Massachusetts Department of Public Health and be licensed by the local board of health.